kishlayamishra02/icebrag/proejct details.md

 We fix it fast.
 Priority number one.
 Everything else pauses.

 **Someone gets stuck:**
 Ask for help.
 Seriously.
 Don't struggle alone for 3 hours.
-Five minutes of asking saves you 2 hours of spinning."
+Five minutes of asking saves you 2 hours of spinning.

 ---

 ## Deliverables and Documentatio

-"Shiven, you're responsible for making sure we have:
+Shiven, you're responsible for making sure we have:

 - Getting started guide - how to set up the project locally
 - API documentation - how the Supabase and Gemini APIs work